React Native Advanced Configuration

 Overview

-If you have not set up the SDK yet, follow the in-app setup instructions or refer to the React Native RUM setup documentation.
+If you have not set up the SDK yet, follow the in-app setup instructions or see the React Native RUM setup documentation.

 Testing with Jest